Olawale29/30daysJavaScript/README.md

 # Day 7

-Day 7 includes the day7.js file and an exercise7 directory.
+Day 7 includes the day7.js file and an exercises directory.
 During this session, I delved into JavaScript functions, covering the following concepts:

 - Declaration of functions
 - Functions without parameters and return values